-The texture of sticky rice is quite different from that of regular rice, and it is the only authentic type of rice for mango sticky rice.
-You can find it in most Asian markets and possibly also in the Asian aisle of your grocery store.
+Sticky rice is commonly used in Chinese cooking, such as when making Zongzi (sticky rice dumplings), meatballs coated with sticky rice, pineapple rice, and sticky rice stuffed lotus root.
+The texture of sticky rice is quite different from that of regular rice.
+It’s a key ingredient and the only authentic type of rice for mango sticky rice recipes.
+You can find it at most Asian markets and online.

 Reduced sugar content